 Mr. Smith, Fareway salutes you for 42 years of service to Fareway and the communities you have served during that time.
 Your work ethic and dedication to Fareway is truly appreciated.
 Thank you.

-Dough Monaghan has worked with Fareway across the state of Iowa for 41 years.
+Doug Monaghan has worked with Fareway across the state of Iowa for 41 years.
 Each move has been a great ride, and he has met so many new people in every town.
 Each spot was a new and exciting adventure.
 He is just glad that he didn't drown in the river while in Monticello!

 Humboldt, Iowa - Part Time

 Ankeny, Iowa - Manger

 Favorite Fareway Memory: Winning all of the Fareway softball tournaments at the Harlan Rogers Park in Fort Dodge while working in Cherokee.